clojurust/clojurust/README.md

 * Define an internal object model.
 * Translate Clojure java code to Rust.
 * Test a way to have an interpreter of Clojure code.
-* Test a way to have a VM based on a FORTH system.
+* Test a way to have a VM based on a stack machine.
 * Test a way to dynamically compile Clojure code in machine code.
 * Test a way to create Rust code to compile Clojure code.